aangelopoulos/ppi_py/README.md

 Prediction-powered inference (PPI) is a framework for statistically rigorous scientific discovery using machine learning.
 Given a small amount of data with gold-standard labels and a large amount of unlabeled data, prediction-powered inference allows for the estimation of population parameters, such as the mean outcome, median outcome, linear and logistic regression coefficients.
 Prediction-powered inference can be used both to produce better point estimates of these quantities as well as tighter confidence intervals and more powerful p-values.
-The methods work both in the i.i.d. setting and for certain classees of distribution shifts.
+The methods work both in the i.i.d. setting and for certain classes of distribution shifts.

 This package is actively maintained, and contributions from the community are welcome.